jmecom/GlobalGameJam15/README.md

 Alice Wang

 -----------------------------
-Note: this was made in < 48 hours, so the code's messy.
-We may refactor this project and add some more levels in the future.
+Disclaimer: this was made in < 48 hours, so the code's messy.
+Don't use this project as a starter for your own Phaser game!